earthstar-project/range-reconcile/README.md

 This `RangeMessenger` requires a configuration which describes how to decode and encode messages from and to the other peer respectively.

-Once instantiated, the initial messages to send the other peer can be generated with the `initialMessages` method.
+Once instantiated, the initial messages to send to the other peer can be generated with the `initialMessages` method.

 Upon receiving a message, it should be passed to `RangeMessenger.respond`, which returns the response to be sent back in turn.

-How messages are sent and received are up to you.
+How messages are sent and received is up to you.
 Just make sure that whichever system you choose sends and processes the messages in order (i.e. first-in, first-out).